 "Oily" is actually a chemical analysis you do with your eyes and hands.
 If you look at your nose and it's shiny - that's actually a chemical assessment!

 Oily skin feels slick-greasy, it looks shiny.
 On your scalp, your hair gets that greasy-wet-clingy look and sticks together at the roots.
 But did you know that happens because there are enough liquid-at-skin-temperature oils in the mix so you feel the slickness?
-So that it's a fluid - it flows.
 The more fluid (and slippery) an oil is, the more greasy it seems in hair and skin.

 Sebum (skin oil) - the extremely variable "recipe."
 Our sebum is made of many different components.
 Some are liquid at room temperature or skin-temperature.
 Some are solid at those temperatures.
 And for different people, people of different ages, under different weather conditions or climates, depending on your genetics and skin condition, the proportions of those components can change.